Shreevathsa-Sridhar/EDA-Heart-Disease/README.md

 Pairplots

-🚀 Future Scope
+# 🚀 Future Scope
-Building Machine Learning models like Logistic Regression, Random Forest.
+Build Machine Learning models such as Logistic Regression, Random Forest.

-Hyperparameter tuning for model optimization.
+Perform hyperparameter tuning for model optimization.

-Deploying the final predictive model through an API.
+Deployment of predictive models using APIs.